Non-Current Assets

 Detailed definition

-The book value of long-term physical assets such as manufacturing facilities, data centers, and retail stores, net of ac...
+This represents the book value of long-term physical assets such as manufacturing facilities, machinery, and equipment,...

 Peer comparison